PacificCommunity/ofp-sam-pimple/introtext/background.md

 ### SB/SBF=0 relative to target

-This indicator measures the SB/SBF=0 relative to the target.
+This indicator measures the SB/SBF=0 relative to the target (where the target is determined as equilibrium stock stock status under baseline fishing levels).
 A value of 1 means that the SB/SBF=0 is at the target value.

 ## Plot Types